milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Dreaming of school.md

 *Behind them is a staircase leading to the main entrance of a school building, framed by several pink petals fluttering from the cherry blossom trees around.*

-Dream Emi: "Okay, looks good!
+Past_Emi: "Okay, looks good!
 Thanks everyone, this is going to go right in the yearbook!"

 *I glance down at the camera in my hands, taking in the group photo displayed on the screen.
 Unlike the sports team in front of me, I'm wearing a school uniform.*